bseaver/php2-ping-pong/README.md

 | A number divisible by 5                             | 5     | Pong  |
 | A number divisible by 3 and 5                       | 15    | Ping-pong |

+* Phase 4 - Initial Silex framework with "Hello" on home page
 * Phase 5- Output twig template with a a form that accepts a number.
 * Phase 6- Output a list showing the numbers and exceptions.
 * Phase 7 - Allow user to change the exception list.